ITU-BDSA2024-GROUP9/Chirp/docs/report.md

 ## Architecture — In the small (OK GOOD MAN)
 ![Illustration of the _Chirp!_ onion architecture](images/Onion.drawio.png)
+The onion architecture is used in our application.

 ## Architecture of deployed application (OK GOOD MAN)
 ![Illustration of the _Chirp!_ deployment](images/Deployed.png)
+The app is hosted on the azure app service server which clients access through their web browser

 ## User activities (JOHN JOHN)